Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

  6 *Consider on the possible 'Vehicle' avaible all the public transports of the city, railway stations, aeroports, train stations, car and bike sharing systems, bike, car and by foot.*

-   #) The App must have information on timetables of the public transports of the city.
+   #) The App must query information on timetables of the public transports of the city.

    #) The App must notify on the virtual map stations of the public transports of the city.

- 7 *Notify with a Warning message if the 'best Route' chosen by the User is not good and he/she may arrive on late at the 'Meeting' because of its Extimation Time too long.*
+ 7 *Notify with a Warning message if the route chosen by the User is not good and he/she may arrive on late at the 'Meeting' because of its Extimation Time too long.*

    #) Before subitting the 'Event', the App must check if the time of the 'Event' and the 'Extimation' time of Arrival of the corrisponding 'Best Route' overlap with other 'Event' time start.

  8 *Suggest a "Best Route" to the User with a 'Vehicle' which is appropriate for the day time of the appointment, the geographical location, the type of the meeting and the weather*

-   #) The App when provide the list of 'Best Route' to the User must provide a suggested one.
+   #) The App must provide a "Suggested Route"

 ---------------------------------